Tractables/Alea.jl/README.md

 Finally, see the following:

 * [examples/](examples/) contains simple examples to get started with using Alea Julia package to write probabilistic programs.
-* [test/](test/) directory contains unit test cases for all the functions and data types implemented.
+* [test/](test/) contains unit test cases for all the functions and data types implemented.